 Reducing the risk of the cancer coming back

 Taking the T4 hormone in tablet form stops your pituitary glands from producing another hormone called thyroid-stimulating hormone (TSH).
-It is thought that high levels of TSH may cause cancer cells to grow in other parts of the body.
+It is thought that high levels of TSH may cause any thyroid cancer cells remaining after treatment to grow.
 For this reason, if the doctor thinks the cancer has a medium to high risk of recurring, they will recommend you take a high dose of T4 to reduce the level of TSH.
 This is known as TSH suppression.

 Finding the right dose